top of page

 -

-I need accommodations to take the exam.
-How do I request accommodations?You may request accommodations for taking the PS examination.
+If an applicant needs accommodations to take the exam, how do they request them?The applicant may request accommodations for taking the PS examination.
 A Request for Accommodations form is available for download from our website Certified Prevention Professional page.
 The form link is located on the bottom right side of the page.
-It must be returned to the PSCBW Testing Chair at least 60 days in advance of the scheduled exam date.
+The completed form must be returned to the PSCBW Testing Chair at least 60 days in advance of the scheduled exam date.

 -